makkus/docker-seafile/Readme.md

 This project is about creating a set of Docker containers to run a [Seafile](http://seafile.com/en/home/) service.

+Note: only seems to be working on a Linux host at the moment.
+If you are a Mac user and get it to work, please do tell me.

 The setup consists of a data-only container, which encapsulates all volumes for all containers in order to make the configuration of the related data storage easier.

 ## Features